rubiojr/swift-solo/cookbooks/swift/README.md

-See the README in the root directory
+See the README in the top directory